 The Register Launches Public Sector Division to Serve Government Focused Tech Marketers

-LONDON, Oct.
-18, 2022 /PRNewswire-PRWeb/ -- The Register, flagship property of Situation Publishing, is pleased to announce the launch of a dedicated Public Sector division.
+We have extensive reach to those working in the public sector and our world renowned audience gives brands a unique opportunity to develop credible consideration,”SAN FRANCISCO, CA, UNITED STATES, October 21, 2022 /EINPresswire.com/ -- The Register, flagship property of Situation Publishing, is pleased to announce the launch of a dedicated Public Sector division.

 With over 40 million readers globally, The Register delivers the world’s largest audience of IT decision-makers with actionable news, analysis, and in-depth insight into how to scale technology-driven organizations.
 This includes a wealth of readers in the government sector, who are eager to understand best practices and solutions.